Africa (goddess)

-The Goddess Africa, in Latin Dea Africa, was the personification of Africa by the Romans in the early centuries of the common era.
-She was one of the fertility and abundance deities in North Africa worshiped originally by the berbers especially those of tribe of Ifri.
-Her iconography typically included an elephant-mask head dress, a cornucopia, a military standard, and a lion.
+In numitheism and ancient Roman religion, Africa (Dea Africa) (Tamazight: Ifri/Ifru) was a goddess of fertility and abundance worshipped by the Berbers and the tribe of Ifri.
+Her iconography typically included an elephant-mask headdress, a cornucopia, a military standard, and a lion.

-To the Romans, "Africa" was only their imperial province, roughly equating to modern north-east Algeria, Tunisia and coastal Libya, and the goddess/personification was not given sub-Saharan African characteristics; she was thought of as Berber.
-Especially after she was revived in the Renaissance, by now clearly only the personification of Africa with no divine pretensions.
+To the Romans she was considered a minor deity, "Africa" was their imperial province, roughly equating to modern north-east Algeria, Tunisia and coastal Libya and so to them she eventually became the personification of Africa in the early centuries of the common era.
+The goddess was not given sub-Saharan African characteristics because she was thought of as Berber.

+After her image was revived in the Renaissance, she was reduced to a personification of Africa with no divine pretensions, one of the popular team of personifications of the Four Continents.

 Etymology

-Afri was a Latin name used to refer to the inhabitants of what was then known as northern Africa, located west of the Nile river, and in its widest sense referring to all lands south of the Mediterranean, also known as Ancient Libya.
-This name seems to have originally referred to a native Libyan tribe, an ancestor of modern Berbers.
+Afri was a Latin name used to refer to the inhabitants of what was then known as North Africa, located west of the Nile river, and in its widest sense referring to all lands south of the Mediterranean, also known as Ancient Libya.
+This name "Africa" seems to have originally referred to a native Libyan tribe, the ancestors of the modern Berbers, the Latin designation (Africa) originally meant the land of the Afri was also known from the Berber word ifri (plural ifran) meaning "cave".

-Africa is also known from the Berber word ifri (plural ifran) meaning "cave" The same word may be found in the name of the Banu Ifran from Algeria and Tripolitania, a Berber tribe originally from Yafran (also known as Ifrane) in northwestern Libya.
+The same word may have been found in the name of the Banu Ifran from Algeria and Tripolitania, a Berber tribe originally from Yafran (also known as Ifrane) in northwestern Libya.

-Worship

-She is portrayed on some coins, carved stones, and mosaics in Roman Africa.
-A mosaic representing Roman Africa is found in the El Djem museum of Tunisia.
-A sanctuary found in Timgad (Thamugadi in Berber) in Algeria features goddess Africa's iconography.
-In Timgad, she was the main goddess of the great sanctuary of the Aqua Septimiana Felix, where she was worshipped as Dea Patria (goddess of the homeland).

-To the Romans the distinction between goddesses who received worship and personification figures understood to be literary and iconographic conveniences was very elastic, and Africa seems to have been on the boundary between the two.
-She was certainly not a major deity but may have received worship at times.
+Function and worship

+To the Berbers, Africa was a deity associated with caves which were her main places of worship, coins and other materials depicting this deity were discovered mainly in Algeria in Albulae (Aïn Temouchent) and in Guechguech, 16 km east of Constantine.